-Partly because many writers on distributive justice tend to advocate their particular principles by describing or considering ideal societies operating under them.
+Many writers on distributive justice have tended to advocate and defend their particular principles by describing or considering ideal societies operating under them.
 They have been motivated to do this as an aid to understanding what their principles mean.
 Unfortunately though, as a result of this practice, some readers and the general public have been misled into believing that discussions of distributive justice are merely exercises in ideal theory—to be dismissed as a past-time of the academic elite rather than as something that is crucially relevant to current political discussion.
-This misunderstanding is unfortunate because, in the end, distributive justice theory is not to inform decisions about ideal societies but about our societies.
-To help correct this misunderstanding it is important to acknowledge that there has never been, and never will be, a purely libertarian society or Rawlsian society, or any society whose distribution conforms to one of the proposed principles, so rather than guiding ideal societies, distributive principles are most usefully thought of as providing moral guidance for the choices that each society faces now and every year.
-So, for instance, advocates of Rawls' Difference Principle are most constructively understood as arguing for changes to our basic institutional structures which would improve the lifetime prospects of the least advantaged in society.
-Others are arguing for changes to bring economic benefits and burdens more in accordance with what people deserve.
+This misunderstanding is unfortunate because, in the end, the main purpose of distributive justice theory is not to inform decisions about ideal societies but about our societies.
+To help correct this misunderstanding it is important to acknowledge that there has never been, and never will be, a purely libertarian society or Rawlsian society, or any society whose distribution conforms to one of the proposed principles.
+Rather than guiding choices between ideal societies, distributive principles are most usefully thought of as providing moral guidance for the choices that each society faces right now.
+So, for instance, advocates of Rawls’ Difference Principle are most constructively understood as arguing for changes to our basic institutional structures which would improve the lifetime prospects of the least advantaged in society.
+Other theorists are arguing for changes to bring economic benefits and burdens more in accordance with what people really deserve.
 Libertarians are arguing that reductions in government intervention in the economy will better respect liberty and/or self-ownership of its citizens.
-Sometimes a number of the theories will recommend the same changes; other times they will diverge.
+Sometimes a number of the theories may recommend the same changes to our current practices; other times they will diverge.
 It is best to understand the different theorists, despite the theoretical devices they sometimes employ, to be speaking to what should be done in our society—not about what should be done in some hypothetical society.
 Of course, ensuring that philosophical principles be effective for the purpose of guiding policy and change in real societies involves important and complex methodological questions.
 For a review of work specifically addressing this issue, in ideal and nonideal theory, see Zofia Stemplowska and Adam Swift (2012), and Valentini (2012).

 A related point can be made when people assert that economic structures and policy should be left to economists, or when people assert that economic policy can be pursued without reference to distributive justice.
 These assertions reveal misconceptions about what distributive justice and economics are, and how they are related.
 Positive economics, at its best, can tell us about economic causes and effects.
 Positive economics is very important for distributive justice because it can give us guidance about which changes to pursue in order to better instantiate our moral principles.
 What it cannot do, in the absence of the principles, is tell us what we should do.
 This point is easily lost in everyday political discussion.
-When an economist says ‘The Central Bank should raise interest rates’ the general population often mistakenly believes the recommendation is purely coming from the science of economics.
-It is not.
+When an economist says ‘The Central Bank should raise interest rates’, the general population often, mistakenly, believes the recommendation is purely coming from the science of economics.
 Moreover the ‘should’ is almost always a moral ‘should’.
-When economists make such a recommendation, they, sometimes unconsciously, have taken off their social scientific hat.
+When economists make such a recommendation they, sometimes unconsciously, have taken off their social scientific hat.
 They are employing alongside their positive economic theory, a moral principle.
-Suppressing, either consciously or unconsciously, that there are always moral arguments being employed in arguments about what economic policies a government should pursue has had the effect of creating misconceptions about the role of distributive justice arguments in economic decision-making.
+Suppressing, either consciously or unconsciously, that there are always moral arguments being employed in arguments about what economic policies a government should pursue has had the effect of creating misconceptions about the respective roles of positive economics and distributive justice in government decision-making.

-For instance, the raising of interest rates is typically thought by economists to have the dual effects of reducing inflation and reducing employment from what they otherwise would be.
-Other things being equal, most people think that reducing inflation is morally good and reducing employment is morally bad (it makes more people unemployed or underemployed).
+For instance, the raising of interest rates is typically thought by economists to have the dual effects of suppressing inflation and suppressing employment.
 To get to a recommendation that the Central Bank should reduce interest rates involves not only empirical views about the relative sizes of the inflation and unemployment effects and their long-term impact on growth, etc. but also normative views about the relative moral importance of inflation, employment and growth.
 For economists, these normative views on economic policies come under the rubric of ‘normative’ economics, while philosophers would typically categorize them under ‘distributive justice’.
-But the rubrics are not important as basically the same area is covered under different names — the normative evaluation of economic policies, structures, or institutions.
+But the rubrics are not important as basically the same area is covered under different names—the normative evaluation of economic policies, structures, or institutions.
 (To avoid confusion it should be noted that the distributive justice tradition includes principles which do not use ‘justice’ per se, such as utilitarianism, but which are moral principles relating to distribution just the same.)
-The evaluations often look different because economists most commonly use utility as their fundamental moral concept while philosophers use a wider variety of moral concepts, but the task in which they are both engaged is the same.
-What is most important to understand here is that positive economics alone cannot, without the guidance of normative principles, recommend which policies/structures/institutions to pursue.
-The arguments and principles discussed in what follows aim to supply this kind of normative guidance.
+The evaluations often look different because economists most commonly use utility as their fundamental moral concept while philosophers use a wider variety of moral concepts, but the task in which they are both engaged is very similar.
+What is most important to understand here is that positive economics alone cannot, without the guidance of normative principles, recommend which policies, structures, or institutions to pursue.
+Distributive justice theories, such as those discussed in this entry, aim to supply this kind of normative guidance.

-The index problem arises primarily because the goods to be distributed need to be measured if they are going to be distributed according to some pattern (such as equality).
+The index problem arises primarily because the goods and services to be distributed need to be measured if they are going to be distributed according to some pattern (such as equality).
 The strict equality principle stated above says that there should be ‘the same level of material goods and services’.
 The problem is how to specify and measure levels.
-One way of solving the index problem in the strict equality case is to specify that everyone should have the same bundle of material goods and services rather than the same level (so everyone would have 4 oranges, 6 apples, 1 bike, etc.).
-The main objection to this solution is that it appears likely that there will be many other allocations of material goods and services which will make some people better off without making anybody else worse off.
+The simplest way of solving the index problem in the strict equality case is to specify that everyone should have the same bundle of material goods and services rather than the same level (so everyone would have 4 oranges, 6 apples, 1 bike, etc.).
+The problem with adopting this simple solution is that there will be many other allocations of material goods and services which will make some people better off without making anybody else worse off.
 Such allocations are what are called ‘Pareto superior’ allocations (see equality for a more detailed discussion of Pareto efficiency).
 For instance, someone who prefers apples to oranges will be better off if she swaps some of her oranges for some of the apples belonging to a person who prefers oranges.
 That way, they are both better off and no one is worse off.
-Indeed, since most everyone will wish to trade something, requiring identical bundles will make virtually everybody materially worse off than they would be under an alternative allocation.
+Indeed, since most everyone will wish to trade something, requiring identical equal bundles will make virtually everybody worse off than they would be under an alternative allocation.
 So specifying that everybody must have the same bundle of goods does not seem to be a satisfactory way of solving the index problem.
 Some index for measuring the value of goods and services is required.

 Money is an index for the value of material goods and services.
 It is an imperfect index whose pitfalls are documented in most economics textbooks.
 Moreover, once the goods to be allocated are extended beyond material ones to include goods such as opportunities, money must be combined with other indices.
-(For instance, John Rawls' index of primary goods — see Rawls 1971.)
-Nevertheless, using money, either in the form of income or wealth or both, as an index for the value of material goods and services is the most common response so far suggested to the index problem.
+(For instance, John Rawls’ index of primary goods—see Rawls 1971.)
+Nevertheless, using money, either in the form of income or wealth or both, as an index for the value of material goods and services is the most common response to the index problem.
 In terms of public, rather than academic discourse, GDP (gross domestic product) or per capita GDP is most commonly touted as the way to measure the effect of governments’ policies on the population’s well-being.
 The deficiencies in such indices has now been well-documented and has lead to the proposing of better alternative indices such as the Human Development Index (HDI) and Inequality-adjusted Human Development Index (IHDI).
 Unfortunately, the general population is generally unaware of these more accurate indices and so are disadvantaged in their ability to judge the distributive justice effects of their governments’ policies.

 The second main specification problem involves time frames.
 Many distributive principles identify and require that a particular pattern of distribution be achieved or at least be pursued as the objective of distributive justice.
 But they also need to specify when the pattern is required.
 One version of the principle of strict equality requires that all people should have the same wealth at some initial point, after which people are free to use their wealth in whatever way they choose, with the consequence that future outcomes are bound to be unequal.
 Principles specifying initial distributions after which the pattern need not be preserved are commonly called ‘starting-gate’ principles.
 (See Ackerman 1980, 53–59,168–170,180–186; Alstott and Ackerman 1999.)

 There are a number of direct moral criticisms made of strict equality principles: that they unduly restrict freedom, that they do not give best effect to the moral equality of persons, that they conflict with what people deserve, etc. (see the sections on Libertarian Principles, and Desert-Based Principles, and the entry on equality).
 But the most common criticism is a welfare-based one related to the Pareto efficiency requirement: that everyone can be materially better off if incomes are not strictly equal (Carens 1981).
 It is this criticism which partly inspired the Difference Principle.

 The wealth of an economy is not a fixed amount from one period to the next, but can be influenced by many factors relevant to economic growth.
 These include, for example, technological advancement or changes in policy that affect how much people are able to produce with their labour and resources.
 More wealth can be produced and indeed this has been the overwhelming feature of industrialized countries over the last couple of centuries.
 The dominant economic view is that wealth is most readily increased in systems where those who are more productive earn greater incomes.
 This economic view partly inspired the formulation of the Difference Principle.

 The most widely discussed theory of distributive justice in the past four decades has been that proposed by John Rawls in A Theory of Justice, (Rawls 1971), and Political Liberalism, (Rawls 1993).
 Rawls proposes the following two principles of justice: